excion/Email-to-MailPoet/readme.md

 # To Use

+## Installation

+First, install this as a WordPress plugin.

+## What it Does

 A form can submit an `email` paramerter (among others, see below) via GET to this plugin (see `form_to_mailpoet` below) and it will add the email specified to the MailPoet list specified by `list_id`.